The Pirate, The Oracle and their Monster

 “Out!
 Everyone dive out!”
 Diodorus shouted.
 “Abandon ship and swim as further away from me as you can.
 Abandon everything.”

-The crew did not force the order to be repeated, jumping into the water under the vigilant watch of the Greek captain.
-It was with pain that Diodorus joined his men, as the ship was utterly dismantled and swallowed.
-The guardian just stood there, obscene figure that slowly floated down into the water, ripples heralding his imminent approach.
+The crew did not force the order to be repeated, jumping into the water.
+It was with pain that Diodorus joined his men, the ship being utterly dismantled and swallowed.
+The guardian just stood there, obscene figure floating towards the water, ripples heralding its imminent approach.

-It was a tired Diodorus that reached the coast, struggling to regain his breath as he found himself surrounded by just as exhausted companions.
+A tired Diodorus reached the coast, struggling to regain his breath, surrounded by exhausted companions.

 “Give me the relic, captain.”
 Ammon begged.
-“I can be the distraction as you lead the others.”
+“I can be a distraction, you have to lead the others.”

 Diodorus shook his head.

-“I am the only one that can slow it down and survive.
-Besides, right now the men need their navigator more than their captain.
+“I am the only one that can face it and survive.
+Besides, the men need their navigator more than their captain.
 Split in two groups, one goes north and other south, try to meet with the crews of the Xenophon and Salaminia.

-With the others safe and sound, Diodorus looked around for some higher ground and clung to his scythe-like sword.
+With the others safe and sound, Diodorus reached for higher ground and clung to his scythe-like sword.
 The guardian darted out of the water like some massive gray shark, never slowing down as it approached the pirate.
-Diodorus was ready to strike at it, eyes narrowing; it was then that he noticed how the cuts he had previously dealt had once again sealed themselves shut, some sort of thick black smoke keeping the skin together as flesh was restored to its pale dirty color.
-Diodorus flexed his legs, not willing to gamble his life away on a worthless strike.
+Diodorus was ready to strike at it, eyes narrowing; it was then that he noticed how the cuts he had previously dealt had sealed themselves shut, some sort of thick black smoke keeping the skin together as flesh was restored to its pale dirty color.
+Diodorus flexed his legs, unwilling to gamble his life away.

 The creature stopped half-way, opening its maw and seeming to suffocate with something caught in its throat.
-After much struggle, it managed to pass and spit something bronzed that rolled between the stones of the beach.
-The head of the Sybil stopped at Diodorus’ feet.
+After much struggle, it managed to pass and spit something bronzed.
+The head of the Sybil rolled towards Diodorus’ feet.

 “Where did you come from?”
-The Greek asked, caught by surprise.
+The Greek asked, surprised.

 “No kidding.
 I hate that place.”
 Diodorus clenched his teeth.
-The guardian had recovered from the trial, approaching slowly but determined.
+The guardian had recovered from the tribulations, approaching slowly but determined.
 “How do I kill it?”

 “It is impossible.
 They can only be sealed or delayed, never destroyed.
-Me and my sisters tried every method we had theorized, they all failed.”
+Me and my sisters tried every method we could think off, they all failed.”
 Sybil explained.
 “The Sea People’s achievements cannot be underestimated.
-Much as the content of that tube.”
+Just as the content of that tube.”

 “I… do not understand.”
 Diodorus babbled.
 It was an uncomfortable feeling.

-“Do not feel bad, it is not expected that you to do so.”
+“Do not feel bad, that is not expected from you.”
 Sybil intervened.
 “They are talking to me.”

-The guardian shook its head, assuming an aggressive posture but not attacking.
-Instead, words in a strange alphabet bleed from reality, dancing around it, in red and black swirls.
-Another wave of mental images, this time confronting Diodorus with his deception, him on the guise of a slave in the company of a young Vestal.
+The guardian shook its head, assuming an aggressive posture but refusing to attack.
+Instead, words in a strange alphabet bleed reality, dancing around it, red and black swirls.
+Another wave of mental images, this time confronting Diodorus with his deception: him on the guise of a slave accompanying a young Vestalis.

 “Really?
-You are trying me to feel guilty for leaving her?
-She was a possible Arcani on the rise, have you any idea of the damage they have been doing across the world?
-You do not care, do you?”
+You are trying to make me feel guilty for leaving her?
+She was on her way to become an Arcani, have you any idea of the damage they have been doing across the world?
+But you do not care, do you?”

 The creature did not reply to the taunts in any way.
 Or perhaps it did, sending an image of itself, shaking its head in disapproval.

 “She was not an Arcani.
-Or another type of Triumphant anyway.”
+Or another type of Triumphant.”
 Sybil clarified.
 “I tried to talk with her and she seemed unable to hear me.
-You abandoned an innocent girl to her death without any remotely good reason.”
+You abandoned an innocent girl to her death without anything resembling a reason.”

 “Don’t bullshit me, Sybil.
-I felt her divine spark.”
+I felt her awakened spark.”